What is Ultraviolet Blood Irradiation

 How is UBI conducted?

-A typical ultraviolet blood irradiation treatment might include re-circulating 100ccs of blood through the machine, which takes about 30-45 minutes.
+A typical UBI treatment might include re-circulating 100ccs of blood through the machine, which takes about 30-45 minutes.
 Depending on the severity and type of disorder being treated, a doctor may recommend up to 3-4 treatments per week for several weeks.

-The procedure is usually painless, and everyday activities can resume after that.
+The procedure is usually painless, and everyday activities can resume after that treatment.

 Ultraviolet Blood Irradiation Benefits